Rubus setosus

+Rubus setosus, sometimes called small bristleberry, is a North American species of bramble.

 Description

 The species is a prickly shrub up to 150 cm tall.
-Leaves are palmately compound with 3 or 5 leaflets.
-Flowers are white, and fruit are black and nearly spherical.
+The leaves are palmately compound with 3 or 5 leaflets.
+The flowers are white.
+The fruit are black and nearly spherical.

+Distribution and habitat

+The species is native to the northeastern United States and adjacent areas of Canada.